quentinRolld/robot_ILiAD/README.md

 <hr style="border: 2px solid gray;"></hr>

-autonomous robot boosted with openVLA
+Autonomous robot boosted with openVLA

 The goal of this project is to create a robot capable of interacting with a human and realize an action based on the instruction of the user.